aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/system-requirements-and-platforms/_index.md

 - Microsoft Windows 10 (x64, x86)

 ## **Supported Java Versions**
-Aspose.BarCode for Java supports the following versions:
+Aspose.BarCode for Java is written entirely in Java, depends only on the standard Java libraries, and can be used in any Java application on any platform supported by Java.

 ### **Java Runtime Versions**
 - JRE 1.6